 Since you can’t go up in weight, just do the weight that you’re currently stuck at for another 2 or 3 repetitions, this in itself is also considered progressive overload.
 Your muscle will be forced to adapt to those few extra reps, and therefore will grow.

 Ectomorph workout tip #5: Go To The Gym 4 Times Per Week

-Every time you visit the gym to weight train; your ectomorph body burns through a ton of calories that you probably have worked so hard to keep UP by eating like crazy throughout the day.
+Every time you visit the gym, your ectomorph body burns through a ton of calories.
+Ones that you probably have worked so hard to keep UP by eating like a maniac throughout the day.

 And it is for this reason that your outings to the gym should be no more than 4 times per week.
 As

 ectomorphs we want to conserve those precious calories.

 If you do decide to go more; just know that it will be more difficult to reach your caloric goal since you’re burning more Cals.

 if you’re willing to stuff more food down throughout the day, then you’re more than welcome to visit the gym as often as you’d like.